 This four-band K1's frequency coverage (40, 30, 20, 15m), high performance receiver, generous feature-mix, small size, low weight, and battery-friendly design make it a good field-radio for a CW operator.

-The K1 Travel Kit includes a Talentcell 12v 3000mAh lithium ion battery pack (link).
+Originally the K1 Travel Kit included a Talentcell 12v 3000mAh lithium ion battery pack (link).
 While this small, lightweight, and inexpensive LiPO battery is called by its manufacturer a "12 volt battery", the battery, which is made up of three 3.7v LiPO cells connected in series, is actually an 11.1v battery.
 However, 11 volts is more than enough to keep the K1 happy and the battery should have sufficient capacity to power the K1 for several hours in the field.
 As a bonus, the Talentcell battery also includes a USB port which can be used to power or charge a smartphone or tablet, if needed, even while the battery is powering the K1.

 The K1 Travel Kit includes a proven 28½' end-fed wire and three 17' counterpoise wires.
 This is the same antenna I've used successfully with my KX3 for hundreds of National Parks on the Air (NPOTA) and Parks on the Air (POTA) activations.
 I feed this antenna, without feedline, through a BNC-to-dual-banana adapter or, sometimes, a 4:1 impedance transformer.
 The KAT1 autotuner in the K1 can easily find a match for this antenna on all four bands.

 To hang the 28½' wire in a tree, I carry a 100-yard spool of dental floss and a couple of large fishing weights.
-When I don't want to fuss with throwing a line through trees, I use an inexpensive Gotura Red Fox 7.2m carbon-fiber telescoping fishing pole that I strap to an existing post or place in a homebrew spike and deploy the 28½' wire either as a sloper or as an inverted-vee.
+When I don't want to fuss with throwing a line through trees, I use an inexpensive Goture Red Fox 7.2m carbon-fiber telescoping fishing pole that I strap to an existing post or place in a homebrew spike and deploy the 28½' wire either as a sloper or as an inverted-vee.
 (I have removed the top three sections from the Red Fox because they're really too whippy to support a wire.)
 The Red Fox and spike do not fit in the LowePro Nova 1 bag; they need to be carried separately.

 The K1 has a perfectly adequate built-in memory keyer so I don't need to carry an external memory keyer with the K1 Travel Kit.